Gondwana, Snowball Earth and the Cambrian explosion of life

 Ediacara Fauna

 During the Ediacara (635-539 Ma), the development of multicellular life was in full swing.
 It gave rise to the most extraordinary creatures ever found: the Ediacara biota.
-They are fairy-like, soft-bodied organisms, many of which still cannot be allocated into the tree of life - which is an artificial construct anyway.
+They are fairy-like, soft-bodied organisms, many of which still cannot be allocated into the tree of life.
 They show no obvious resemblance or kinship to later, more familiar life forms.
 While later life probably sprang from Ediacara-like organisms, the Ediacara biota in the strict sense may well have been an amazing but doomed experiment of life.
 We are fortunate that their soft bodies have been preserved at all.
-Otherwise, this wonderful world would have been lost to us forever.
+Otherwise, we would have remained oblivious to this wonderful world.

-The end of Ediacaran times also closed the long Precambrian, which occupied 80% of Earth's age: from its birth 4.6 billion years ago, over the formation of the Moon, the origins of life, and until the start of the Cambrian 539 million years ago.
+The end of Ediacaran times also closed the long Precambrian, which occupied 80% of Earth's age: from its birth 4.6 billion years ago, over the formation of the Moon, the origins of life (possibly aided by lightning), until the start of the Cambrian 539 million years ago.

 Cambrian explosion

 In this visibly alive world, life forms were no longer delicate-looking lik the Ediacara fauna but fierce and frantic like the creatures found at locations of exceptional preservation known as 'lagerstätten'.
-The Burgess Shale (Canada) and the Maotianshan Shales (China) of the Cambrian are among the best known lagerstätten in the world, with extraordinary animals such as Wiwaxia, Anomalocaris and Marella splendens as brought to life in Wonderful Life by Stephen Jay Gould.
+The Burgess Shale (Canada) and the Maotianshan Shales (China) of the Cambrian are among the best known lagerstätten in the world, with extraordinary animals such as Wiwaxia, Anomalocaris and Marella splendens described in Wonderful Life by Stephen Jay Gould.

 Meanwhile, the shape of Gondwana itself changed, riding earth's tectonic caterpillar tracks in slow motion, seemingly inert to all the swarming, splashing and evolving of life in the surrounding seas.
 The mainland of Gondwana at first looked like a vast barren wasteland, very Mars-like, until life would start exploring the shores and eventually leave the water to venture inland.